gitlabhq/gitlabhq/doc/integration/jira.md

 ### Referencing Jira Issues

-When GitLab project has Jira issue tracker configured and enabled, users will be able to mention Jira issues and GitLab will automatically add a link to the mention.
-This means that in comments in merge requests and commits referencing an issue, eg. `PROJECT-5`, will add a comment in Jira issue in the format:
+When GitLab project has Jira issue tracker configured and enabled, mentioning Jira issue in GitLab will automatically add a comment in Jira issue with the link back to GitLab.
+This means that in comments in merge requests and commits referencing an issue, eg. `PROJECT-7`, will add a comment in Jira issue in the format:

 ```
- USER mentioned PROJECT-5 in PLACE_OF_MENTION LINK_TO_THE_MENTION
+ USER mentioned this issue in LINK_TO_THE_MENTION
 ```

 * `USER` A user that mentioned the issue.
 This is the link to the user profile in GitLab.
-* `PROJECT-5` Jira issue that is mentioned.
-* `PLACE_OF_MENTION` Name of the entity where Jira issue was mentioned.
+* `LINK_TO_THE_MENTION` Link to the origin of mention with a name of the entity where Jira issue was mentioned.
 Can be commit or merge request.
-* `LINK_TO_THE_MENTION` Link to the origin of mention.

 ![example of mentioning or closing the Jira issue](jira_issue_reference.png)